-- Rotate the alarm counterclockwise to remove it from the mounting plate. - Disconnect AC wiring harness. - Push in the dashed area with a screwdriver to break tab (Figure 13-A). - After the tab is broken, use the screwdriver to turn the red slotted arrow to the "Permanently Disable Alarm / Discharge Battery" location.
+- Rotate the alarm counterclockwise to remove it from the mounting plate. - Push in the dashed area with a screwdriver to break tab (Figure 13-A). - After the tab is broken, use the screwdriver to turn the red slotted arrow to the "Permanently Disable Alarm / Discharge Battery" location.
 This will disable the alarm, stop the low battery or end of unit life "chirps" and render the alarm safe for disposal by draining the battery (Figure 13-B).